The 5 Most Implausible Old-School Rap Songs

 But when she got undressed, it was a big old mess, Sheena was a man

-Here we learn that Tone alternates his sexual orientation by decade, which means that as of a month or so ago, he's gay again.
-But we digress.
-We're going to find out later that apparently, almost having sex with a transvestite is a very real danger in the hip-hop community, as it seems to come up fairly frequently.
+This suggests that Tone alternates his sexual orientation by decade, which means that as of 2010, he's gay again.
+We're also going to find out later that apparently, almost having sex with someone who has a penis was a nearly universal phobia back in the day.
+But we'll come back to that.